yapishu/after-dark/index.md

 noindex = true
 ```

-And, finally, if you're using Hugo `v0.18` or better, you can also add an `_index.md` file with the `noindex` front matter to control indexing for specific section sections:
+And, finally, if you're using Hugo `v0.18` or better, you can also add an `_index.md` file with the `noindex` front matter to control indexing for specific sections:

 ```shell
 ├── content